 The FDA has always involuntarily required a medical device firm, or any firm under FDA jurisdiction that received an FDA 483, to respond in writing to the FDA 483 to the District Office within 15 business days.
-As of two years ago, (http://www.gpo.gov/fdsys/pkg/FR-2009-08-11/pdf/E9-19107.pdf) it became mandatory that a response from any FDA 483 must be received by the Agency within 15 business days, or an automatic Warning Letter is issued.
+As of two years ago (http://www.gpo.gov/fdsys/pkg/FR-2009-08-11/pdf/E9-19107.pdf), it became mandatory that the Agency must receive a response from any FDA 483 within 15 business days, or an automatic Warning Letter is issued.
 You need to respond aggressively to FDA 483s with corrective actions, and submit your response early.

 Document the investigation and root cause

 This is definitely my pet-peeve, but a one-sentence “root cause” is not enough for an FDA 483 response.
 Regardless of whether I am doing a mock-FDA inspection, an internal audit, or a supplier audit–I expect you to document how you determined the root cause (http://robertpackard.wpengine.com/five-tools-for-conducting-root-cause-analysis/).
 If it’s trivial and obvious, then it must have been something important, or I would not have written a nonconformity.
 Therefore, you should be looking beyond the immediate scope of the FDA 483 to ensure that a similar problem cannot occur elsewhere.
 In the language of the FDA, this is a preventive action, because you are preventing occurrence with another process or product.
 Most ISO certification auditors are purists, and they won’t accept this as a preventive action.
 You will have to show the purists something special–maybe from your data analysis.